 According to the founder, Yen Reis, Skin Laundry’s signature “laser and light” facial “deep cleans the skin leaving it clearer, tighter, and brighter,” – more adjectives – “with no downtime, using a proprietary two-step system.”
 The treatment combines a very gentle laser and IPL (Intense Pulsed Light), which Reis told me will yield both immediate benefits and even better results with regular, long-term use.
 “While one treatment will deep clean, brighten and tighten your skin, regular treatments will produce more dramatic, long-term results, such as the reduction of sun damage, fine lines and wrinkles; the clearing of acne; the prevention of future breakouts; and the stimulation of collagen and elastin production.”

 There’s a reason why I was particularly skeptical about these claims: Several months before I learned about Skin Laundry, I happened to try Fraxel, an intense laser treatment that celebrities allegedly swear by.
-However, for weeks afterwards, my skin was dry and flakey, and for several days after the treatment my face was red, swollen, and sore.
+However, for weeks afterward, my skin was dry and flakey, and for several days after the treatment, my face was red, swollen, and sore.
 So you can understand why I’m haven’t always been a huge advocate of laser treatments, even those that promise zero downtime and no pain.
 Regardless, I took a gamble and booked my first session at one of Skin Laundry’s clinics in Flatiron, New York.
-Locations are popping up all over the U.S. and internationally (they opened in London this week), so you don’t have to be on the East Coast to make a booking.
+Locations are popping up all over the U.S. and internationally, so you don’t have to be on the East Coast to make a booking.

 Bracing myself for the worst, the technician started the first part of the treatment; the laser.
 “You may notice a tiny breakout in the next day or so, but then it actually helps your skin clear up,” she told me.
 I kept expecting to feel pain (I’ve been burned before, literally), but the laser’s warm sensation was actually very mild, and kind of relaxing.